Hip hop mogul Suge Knight has 'lost a lot of blood' - family

 A spokeswoman for Cedars-Sinai Medical Center, where Knight was reportedly taken following the shooting, would not confirm or deny that the music executive was being treated there or release any information on his condition.

-"This incident did not involve Chris; he was merely the host of the event," his representatives said in a statement released to the newspaper.

-Brown, in a tweet posted hours after the incident, called it "disappointing that we as a society can't have fun or enjoy ourselves without any altercations sometimes."

-Sheriff's officials say deputies responding to the scene found hundreds of people fleeing the nightclub, including Knight and the other two shooting victims.
+Sheriff's officials say deputies responding to reports of gunshot victims at the nightclub arrived to find hundreds of people fleeing, including Knight and the other two shooting victims.

+"After the shooting, the people inside the club started running for the exits, along with the suspect," the spokeswoman said.

-Sheriff's officials said the weapon used in the shooting has not been recovered and the suspect remained at large on Monday, asking that anyone with information about the incident come forward to assist in the investigation.
+Sheriff's officials said the weapon used in the shooting has not been recovered and the suspect remained at large on Monday, asking that members of the public with any information about the incident come forward to assist in the investigation.

-(Reporting by Dan Whitcomb and Daina Beth Solomon; Editing by Eric Walsh and Ken Wills)
+(Reporting by Dan Whitcomb and Daina Beth Solomon; Editing by Eric Walsh)